Tracy High Soccer

 A: Typically around 18 or 19, but anywhere from 16-23.

-Q: If I don't make the team, can I still try out for another winter sport?
+Q: If I don't make the team, can I still try out for another sport?

 A: Communicate this concern to your coaches before tryouts.
-Typically this has not been a problem in the past and all sports have worked together to give potential players a spot in multiple sports.
+Typically this has not been a problem in the past and all sports have worked together to give potential players the opportunity to try out for a second sport.

 Q: What formation do we play?

-A: We do not play just one formation.
+A: We play many formations.
 Players are expected to understand US Soccer's numbering system by position and their accompanying roles.